 The South Korean defense ministry has ensured production of the Korea Aerospace Industries (KAI) T-50 series until at least 2016 by ordering about 40 of the type’s light-attack variant, the FA-50.
 While any aircraft must stay in production to increase its chances of gaining exports, the stakes are particularly high for the T-50 program, which is a contender to replace the U.S. Air Force’s T-38s under the T-X program.
 With the latest order, KAI’s T-50 series production rate looks ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "South Korea Orders Around 40 KAI FA-50s".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "South Korea Orders Around 40 KAI FA-50s".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.